RoboRobert/CS499-Group1b/README.md

 After setting up your Postgres server and running your application, go to `localhost:{port}/api/dbreset` in your web browser to set up the database for use.
+Replace {port} with whatever port your local application is running on.

+### NOTE:
+If you do not go to `localhost:{port}/api/dbreset` and reset the database, the app will not work correctly.

 ## Building